jaredswarts55/Kravat/README.md

 # Motivation

 Programming websites/apis is often a repetitive process.
 Scaffolding and current flow programming (example: https://www.totaljs.com/flow/) offer two drastically different solutions.
 The goal of this framework is to provide a set of tools to visually scaffold an api.
 It goes beyond simple scaffolding by offering some of the elements that flow programming does.
 Stitching together service calls to produce a result in the generated file.
 As an example, [this configuration file](docs/kravatFormat.json) will produce two controllers.
-The UsersController and a [CompaniesController](docs/CompanyController.cs) whith one configured endpoint.
+The UsersController and a [CompaniesController](docs/CompanyController.cs) with one configured endpoint.

 # Configuration Format